The State of Pakistan’s Startup Ecosystem: i2i‘s New Study

 Talking Data

-We have some good news.
-Based on our deal flow analysis over the past five years, we found that 82 Pakistan-based digital startups resulted in a total of 101 deals, which constituted over USD $165 million in funding (this $165 million does reflect the Airlift and Tellotalk rounds).
+Based on our deal flow analysis over the past five years, we found that 82 Pakistan-based digital startups resulted in a total of 101 deals, which constituted over USD $165 million in funding (this $165 million does reflect the Airlift and TelloTalk rounds).
 While this is promising, Pakistan still has a long way to go when compared to its neighbors in South Asia (refer to the Talking Data section).
-If you look at the below graphs, you will notice there is seemingly a larger amount of investment raised by companies in 2015 compared to other years, despite the fact that the amount of deals were less (22 compared to 33 deals that occurred in 2018).
-While this is notable, it’s also because companies like Daraz.pk (USD $33 million), Zameen ($9 million) and Rozee.pk ($6.5 million) raised large investments compared to the average deal size in other years.
-These companies, in many ways, were outliers, given that most startups in Pakistan raise pre-seed and seed funding.
+If you look at the graphs, you will notice there is seemingly a larger amount of investment raised by companies in 2015 compared to other years, despite the fact that the number of deals was less (22 compared to 33 deals that occurred in 2018).
+This is because companies like Daraz.pk (USD $33 million), Zameen ($9 million), and Rozee.pk ($6.5 million) raised large investments compared to the average deal size in other years.
+These companies were outliers, given that most startups in Pakistan raise pre-seed and seed funding.

 Figure 2.
 Year-wise Breakdown of 101 deals made by 82 companies in Pakistan – 2015 to 2019